richtr/docker-jobber/README.md

     $ docker pull richtr/docker-jobber        # Ubuntu image
     $ docker pull richtr/docker-jobber:alpine # Alpine image

 Jobber needs a `.jobber` file to schedule tasks to run.
-You can attach it as a volume with `docker run`.
+You can attach it at `/root/.jobber` in the container with a volume:

 ``` bash
 $ echo "---